June 13, 2025, 9:35 am | Read time: 7 minutes

 3. Stack widgets on the home screen

 With iOS 14, the iPhone introduced widgets that can be freely placed on the home screen.
 The unique aspect of these small information boxes is that they can be combined.
-You can create stacks where multiple widgets are layered.
+This allows you to create stacks where multiple widgets are layered on top of each other.
 Press and hold a free spot on the home screen to activate edit mode.
-Then drag one widget over another of the same size to create a stack–this works with up to ten widgets.
-The iPhone automatically learns your usage habits and changes the displayed widget throughout the day to what you need.
-Alternatively, you can scroll through the stack by swiping over the widgets.
+Then drag one widget over another widget of the same size to create a stack–this works with up to ten widgets.
+The iPhone automatically learns your usage habits and switches the displayed widget throughout the day to what you need at the moment.
+Alternatively, you can simply scroll through the stack by swiping over the widgets.

 4. Access Spotlight search

 Many already know that you can access the search function on the iPhone by swiping down on the home screen.
-In iOS 15, you can even access Spotlight search from the lock screen.
-Simply swipe down, and the search field will appear at the top of the screen.
+In iOS 15, however, you can even access Spotlight search from the lock screen.
+To do this, simply swipe down, and the search field will appear at the top of the screen.
 Click on a search result, and the iPhone will automatically unlock via Face ID.